ronnyml/snowplow-wiki/setup-guide/common/iam-setup/Setup-IAM-permissions-for-operating-Snowplow.md

 [[/setup-guide/images/iam/operating-snowplow-permissions/download-credentials.png]]

 AWS gives you the chance to either show or download the credentials.
 Whichever you do, make sure you **store these credentials safely**.
-You will need them in [step 5] (#update-configs) of this guide.
+You will need them in [step 5](#update-configs) of this guide.

 Now close the window: your new user is setup.